 - While turkey is roasting, make your maple glaze.
 To make glaze, combine butter and syrup in a small saucepan over medium low heat until butter is completely melted.
 Stir and let cool while the turkey finishes roasting.

-- Once skin is nicely browned, cover the turkey in aluminum foil and continue to roast for 60-90 minutes until the skin starts to pull away from the bones on the legs and the temperature in the thigh reads approximately 150°.
+- Once skin is nicely browned, cover the turkey in aluminum foil and continue to roast for 60-90 minutes until the skin starts to pull away from the bones on the legs and the temperature in the thigh reads approximately 150° when checked with a kitchen thermometer.

 - Remove foil from the turkey and pour maple glaze over the entire turkey.
 A rubber pastry brush can be used to spread glaze over all parts of the turkey.